 Table 2 includes the count of measure concepts identified by subdomain.
-A full list of measure concepts can be found in Appendix B.
+A full list of new measure concepts can be found in Appendix B. Additional measures can also be found in Appendix F of the 2017 Improving Diagnostic Quality and Safety report.